 May 3, 2017 – Presidents’ Roundtable

-In July, we hosted a retreat with higher education representatives to discuss how to better leverage post-secondary social infrastructure assets in service of Canadian communities.
+We hosted a retreat with higher education representatives to discuss how to better leverage post-secondary social infrastructure assets in service of Canadian communities.
 Read our retreat report to learn how discussions unfolded and where we’re headed.
+Download the report